lastunicorn/ConsoleTools.Commando/doc/README.md

 ### 1) Command Parser

-The purpose of a Command Parser is to understand the syntax used by the user, parse the provided text and extract a number of important values which are then stored in some internal objects which we will call, from now on, Internal Command Model.
+The purpose of a Command Parser is to understand the syntax used by the user, parse the provided text and extract a number of important values which are then stored in some internal objects which we will call, from now on, Generic Command Model.

-### 2) Internal Command Model
+### 2) Generic Command Model

-The Internal Command Model contains the following important properties:
+The Generic Command Model contains the following important properties:

 - **verb**
   - optional